Below is a list of frequently asked questions.

 If you do not fall in any of the above categories and feel you have reason to reduce or be exempt from the meal plan, please request an Exemption Application by contacting Dianne Sutherland at email@example.com.

 Can I use my meal plan at the football concession?

 Yes, you must obtain a voucher from any of our cashiers in the dining commons.
-Your UCard will be swiped and you will receive one voucher, which is worth $8.50 at the football concessions.
-Only one voucher per student per game will be accepted.
+Your UCard will be swiped and you will receive one voucher per student per game.